See how forward-thinking finance teams are future-proofing their organizations through AP automation.

 Taxes are income taxes

-Interest expense is total annual interest expense on debt obligations
+Interest expense is the total annual interest expense on debt obligations

 How to Calculate TIE

 To calculate TIE (times interest earned), use a multi-step income statement or general ledger to find EBIT (earnings before interest and taxes) and interest expense relating to debt financing.
-Divide EBIT by interest expense to determine how many times interest expense is covered by EBIT to assess the level of risk for making interest payments on debt financing.
+Divide EBIT by interest expense to determine how many times EBIT covers interest expense to assess the level of risk for making interest payments on debt financing.

-Perhaps your accounting software or ERP system automatically calculates ratios from financial statements data.
+Your accounting software or ERP system may automatically calculate ratios from financial statement data.
 These automatic ratio calculations could include the times interest earned ratio (which may be called interest coverage ratio) from the company’s income statement data.

 What’s an Example of TIE?